apache/pekko-http/docs/src/main/paradox/routing-dsl/play-comparison.md

 # Compared with Play routes

-If you have been using @scala[[Play's routes file syntax](https://www.playframework.com/documentation/2.8.x/ScalaRouting#The-routes-file-syntax)]@java[[Play's routes file syntax](https://www.playframework.com/documentation/2.8.x/JavaRouting#The-routes-file-syntax)] earlier, this page may help you to use the Akka HTTP routing DSL.
+If you have been using @scala[[Play's routes file syntax](https://www.playframework.com/documentation/2.8.x/ScalaRouting#The-routes-file-syntax)]@java[[Play's routes file syntax](https://www.playframework.com/documentation/2.8.x/JavaRouting#The-routes-file-syntax)] earlier, this page may help you to use the Apache Pekko HTTP routing DSL.

 ## Conceptual differences

-The most apparent difference is Play's use of special purpose syntax implemented as an [external DSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages), whereas Akka HTTP routes are described in @scala[Scala source code]@java[Java source code] with regular methods and values (as "embedded DSL").
+The most apparent difference is Play's use of special purpose syntax implemented as an [external DSL](https://en.wikipedia.org/wiki/Domain-specific_language#External_and_Embedded_Domain_Specific_Languages), whereas Apache Pekko HTTP routes are described in @scala[Scala source code]@java[Java source code] with regular methods and values (as "embedded DSL").
 Both are crafted to make the reader "grasp the code's intention".

-The Akka HTTP DSL uses @ref[Directives](directives/index.md) to describe how incoming requests translate to functionality in the server.
+The Apache Pekko HTTP DSL uses @ref[Directives](directives/index.md) to describe how incoming requests translate to functionality in the server.
 Play allows splitting the routes definitions in multiple routes files.
-The Akka HTTP DSL is very flexible and allows for composition so that different concerns can be properly split and organized as other source code would be.
+The Apache Pekko HTTP DSL is very flexible and allows for composition so that different concerns can be properly split and organized as other source code would be.

-Both Play and Akka HTTP choose the first matching route within the routes file/routes definition.
-In Play routes are listed with one route per line, in Akka HTTP multiple routes must be concatenated with the `concat` method.
+Both Play and Apache Pekko HTTP choose the first matching route within the routes file/routes definition.
+In Play routes are listed with one route per line, in Apache Pekko HTTP multiple routes must be concatenated with the `concat` method.

 ## Side-by-side

-These examples are a non-comprehensive list of how Play routes could be written in Akka HTTP.
-They try to mimic the structure which Play uses, to aid understanding, even though it might not be the most Akka HTTP-idiomatic notation.
+These examples are a non-comprehensive list of how Play routes could be written in Apache Pekko HTTP.
+They try to mimic the structure which Play uses, to aid understanding, even though it might not be the most Apache Pekko HTTP-idiomatic notation.

 ### Static path